dl-solarity/chai-zkit/README.md

 ## Usage

 > [!IMPORTANT]
-> The package is meant to be used together with [hardhat-zkit](https://github.com/dl-solarity/hardhat-zkit) plugin that provides circuits objects used in chai assertions.
+> The package is meant to be used together with [hardhat-zkit](https://github.com/dl-solarity/hardhat-zkit) plugin that provides circuits objects to be tested with chai assertions.

 After installing the package, you may use the following assertions: